The best gaming monitor 2024: the most impressive displays I've tested this year

 Features: As you probably guessed, the LG UltraGear 32GS95UE-B's showstopping feature is its dual resolution mode.
 With the click of a switch at the front, you'll be able to turn the 4K 240Hz panel into a 1080p 480Hz display, which is phenomenal given that displays with the latter specs cost hundreds on their own.
 Effectively, you're getting two screens in one here, and you won't even have to sacrifice fidelity or OLED goodness.

-Design: The 32GS95UE-B is the kind of monitor that'll blend in with your existing setup while featuring just enough UltraGear vibes to look like a gaming monitor.
+Design: The 32GS95UE-B is the kind of monitor that'll blend in with your existing setup while featuring just enough UltraGear vibes to look like a gaming device.
 That's great for players who want something stealthy for a shared living space, but it's also flashy enough to stand out at LAN events or within your gaming room.
 Its hexagonal base and pedestal do look a bit like the Apple Studio from the front, so it's more likely to have wider appeal than traditional screens for gaming.

 Performance: LG's new flagship gaming screen punches hard with its OLED panel even without dual resolution mode.
 As a 4K 240Hz display, this UltraGear screen is out to impress with superb contrast, inky blacks, and stellar HDR abilities.
 It's actually slightly surreal being able to play at 1080p 480Hz on a monitor of this calibre, as competitive models for FPS games normally opt for traditional TN or VA tech.